UCOP Cascade Help

 - Contain no spaces, punctuation, or symbols (use dashes for spaces).

 - Contain key words that make it clear what the page is.

-You can change the system name using “Move/Rename," however, try to avoid changing system names if possible.
-If you do need to change the system name of a page, file, or folder, the asset must be un-published to avoid leaving orphaned pages on the public-facing web server.
+You can change the asset name by clicking on "...
+More", then "Rename" however, try to avoid changing asset names if possible.
+If you do need to change the asset name of a page, file, or folder, the asset must be un-published to avoid leaving orphaned pages on the public-facing web server.
 If you do not have publishing access to the public-facing web server, submit a request to INFOHELP and ask that they perform the rename action for you.

 This is the name that will be displayed in the tab or left navigation and in breadcrumbs.

 To change the Display Name, click the "Edit" icon, then change the text in the "Display Name" field and click on "Save & Preview", then click on "Submit" to save the change.
 Un-publishing is not necessary.

 This displays across the top of your page as the title.

 To change the Title, click the "Edit" icon, then change the text in the "Title" field and click on "Save & Preview", then click on "Submit" to save the change.
 Un-publishing is not necessary.

 Index pages are a special case.